At Johns Hopkins All Children’s, we provide advanced specialized care for children of all ages.

 Learn more about about our critical care transport team

 We provide therapy services for children with disabilities, chronic illnesses or injuries to help them reach developmental milestones and function successfully in everyday environments like home, daycare and school.
-Our team consists of pediatric specialists, including occupational therapists, physical therapists, speech language pathologists, applied behavior analysts and audiologists.
+Our team consists of pediatric specialists, including occupational therapists, physical therapists, speech language pathologists, and audiologists.
 We involve you directly in your child’s therapy sessions so you can learn to include therapeutic activities in everyday situations.

 Learn more about our rehabilitation services